 Choosing Your Education By Choosing Your Expertise

-Depending on your state, you may be able to become a trained and certified dental assistant or one who reaches for more specialized training that will make you a more appealing candidate for employment.
+Depending on your state, you may be able to become a trained and certified assistant or one who reaches for more specialized training that will make you a more appealing candidate for employment.

 One qualifying criterion often required by dentists is the ability to perform coronal polishing procedures (the cleaning and polishing of crowns), as it frees up much more time for the doctor.